 I am sure you’ve experienced this yourself.
-You’ve set out to achieve something, you didn’t quite make it or it turned out different as expected and all you had to do is see the positive in the result and SUCCESS.
+You’ve set out to achieve something, you didn’t quite make it, or it turned out different as expected, and all you had to do is see the positive in the result and SUCCESS.
 Yes, you’ve made it!
 Not quite as planned but a good result.
 Most of us are very skilled in this.
 How can achieving something good be a failure?
 It isn’t, right?
 Really?

-For many years I was floating along and never really quite made it.
+For many years I was floating along and never entirely made it.
 I was stuck in a cycle and couldn’t find my way out.
-In the back of my head I knew that I wasn’t really successful at all.
+In the back of my head, I knew that I wasn’t successful at all.
 There was this nagging feeling that wouldn’t leave me alone.

-He was terrific at planning things and statistics was something he lived for.
+He was terrific at planning things – and statistics were something he lived for.
 I am exactly the opposite.
 I am a dreamer, someone who comes up with ideas, highly motivated and full of energy.
-I didn’t see it at the time but Alex became my biggest business lesson ever.
+I didn’t see it at the time, but Alex became my biggest business lesson ever.

 I have to say that I was a bit worried about that part.
-Things never really worked out the way I planned them in the past.
-How can it?
+Things had never really worked out the way I planned them in the past.
+How can they?
 There are so many things that can go wrong and are completely outside of our control.

-I explained to him that I have many years of experience as an entrepreneur and things never turned out the way they were planned, but Alex insisted.
-He said we either re-design the goals and the business plan or we are going to make it happen, no buts!
+I explained to him that I have many years of experience as an entrepreneur and things never turned out the way they were planned.
+But Alex insisted.
+He said we either re-design the goals and the business plan or we are going to make it happen.
+No buts!

 Time will tell, I thought and went along with his point of view.

-Alex investigated the market niche we wanted to attract and I started to talk to potential customers all over the world.
-It started really well.
-We established a good customer base within the first few months and everything looked right on plan.
+Alex investigated the market niche we wanted to attract, and I started to talk to potential customers all over the world.
+It started well.
+We established a good customer base within the first few months, and everything looked right on plan.
 It was amazing when I think back.

-In my mind I already started to see the good in it.
-We got it off the ground and we’re making money.
+In my mind, I already started to see the good in it.
+We got it off the ground – and were making money.
 Success, right?

-This was the first time I didn’t retreat to my usual ways, but went full blast out there and within 2 weeks I found 2 new customers and got 1 customer back without providing any discount at all.
+As you probably guessed, Alex wouldn’t have it.
+He insisted on sticking with the plan and – as it was my job to search and find customers – the pressure was on me.
+It was the first time I didn’t retreat to my usual ways but went full blast out there, and within two weeks I found two new customers and got one customer back without providing any discount at all.

 I was lucky that Alex was my business partner.
-He was the right fit for me and I was the right fit for him.
+He was the right fit for me, and I was the right fit for him.
 Almost all of the businesses I started after that, I started with a business partner or a good business coach.
-It wasn’t always perfect and I had to learn a couple of lessons on the way, but it was worth it.
+It wasn’t always perfect, and I had to learn a couple of lessons on the way, but it was worth it.